How Section 75 protects your credit card purchases

 If you want money back on a purchase you’re not happy with – here are the steps to take:

-1. Contact the company you purchased from by following the complaints procedure on their website.
-Usually, there will be a link to a complaints form.
+2. If you’re unsuccessful, follow the complaints procedure on their website.
+Usually, there will be a link to a complaints form

-2. If you’re unhappy with the response or they don’t respond or offer a refund, contact your credit card company to make the claim:
+3. If you’re unhappy with the response or the retailer doesn’t respond or offer a refund, contact your credit card company to make the claim:

 Include copies of receipts as proof of purchase and any emails or letters you’ve sent to the company you purchased from